 The threesome included former President Bill Clinton.

-Kirkcaldy, a four handicap, felt at ease playing with Clinton, especially when he recorded a birdie-eagle-birdie stretch before the eyes of the prez.
+Kirkcaldy, a 4 handicap, felt at ease playing with Clinton, especially when he recorded a birdie-eagle-birdie stretch before the eyes of the President.

 "President Clinton was very personable and everyone had a great time.
 We were talking about the Titleist Pro V1 and I told him I'd never played one.
-He said he had one in his bag and he gave it to me and on the No. 9 tee (300-yard par 4).
-I knocked it on the green and made the eagle putt and he autographed it for me - I only hit the ball twice."
+He said he had one in his bag and he gave it to me and on the no. 9 tee (a 300-yard par 4).
+I knocked it on the green and made the eagle putt and he autographed it for me -- I only hit the ball twice."

 The Old Course at St. Andrews